medcomdk/dk-medcom-carecommunication/docs/index.md

 **Test examples for sending and receiving a CareCommunication**

-The test material will be available on this page from November 1, 2025.
+The test material will be released on this page no later than October 27, 2025.

 <!-- * [Test examples for CareCommunication](assets/4.1.0_TestExamples.zip) -->

 **Sending a CareCommunication**

-The test material will be available on this page from November 1, 2025.
+The test material will be released on this page no later than October 27, 2025.

 <!--
 * [Test protocol in English (docx)](assets/CareCommunication_Testprotocol_Send.docx)